 So, what’s Wuntu got going for it?
-What's been added with the update?
 And how does it stack up to similar offerings from its major network rivals?
 Read on and we’ll tell you five things you need to know.

-Three has lagged behind its competitors for years when it comes to giving out treats and cut price deals to its customers.
+Three has lagged behind its competitors when it comes to giving out treats and cut-price deals to its customers.

-EE’s BT Sport app access and O2’s priority tickets are both genuinely value-adding sweeteners that made Three that much less enticing by comparison.
+EE’s offer of free BT Sport app access and O2’s priority tickets are both genuinely value-adding sweeteners that made Three that much less enticing by comparison.

 Wuntu aims to change that, with offers available every week to those on the network who download the app and register for the service.

-To give you a flavour of the kind of promotions you'll find on Wuntu, we found an offer that let you get your first Gusto recipe box for £9.99 when you subscribe the service.
+To give you a flavour of the kind of promotions and giveaways you'll find on Wuntu, on 26th October 2017 we found an offer that let you get your first Gusto recipe box for £9.99 when you subscribe the service.

-At the time of writing, you could get £20 off a Gandy's backpack too, while last week an offer at ASOS stood out.
-We also recently noted a money-off Uber offer too, which would come in pretty handy on a night out.
+At the time of writing, you could get £20 off a Gandy's backpack too.
+As did a money-off Uber offer too, which would come in pretty handy on a night out.